tuoitrelacloi/Bikkhu-manual/00 ZettelKastel/Bài Kinh Phân tích Đạo.md

 "And what is right resolve?
 Being resolved on renunciation, on freedom from ill will, on harmlessness: This is called right resolve.

-"And what is right speech?
-Abstaining from lying, abstaining from divisive speech, abstaining from abusive speech, abstaining from idle chatter: This, monks, is called right speech.

-"And what, monks, is right action?
-Abstaining from taking life, abstaining from stealing, abstaining from unchastity: This, monks, is called right action.

 "And what, monks, is right livelihood?
 There is the case where a disciple of the noble ones, having abandoned dishonest livelihood, keeps his life going with right livelihood: This, monks, is called right livelihood.